Mark Rylance: Early life and education

-Rylance was born as David Mark Waters on 18 January 1960 in Ashford, Kent, to Anne (née Skinner) and David Waters, both teachers of English.
+Rylance was born as David Mark Waters on 18 January 1960 in Ashford, Kent, to David and Anne (née Skinner) Waters, both teachers.
 One of his grandmothers was Irish.
 Both of his grandfathers were British POWs of the Japanese in the Second World War.
-His maternal grandfather, Osmond Skinner, spent decades as a banker with the Hong Kong Shanghai Bank (HSBC).
+His maternal grandfather, Osmond Skinner, spent decades as a banker with the Hong Kong and Shanghai Bank.
 After being shot in the stomach during the Battle of Hong Kong, Skinner was recuperating when he witnessed the St. Stephen's College massacre.

-Rylance's parents moved to the US in 1962; first to Connecticut, then to Wisconsin in 1969, where his father and mother taught English at the University School of Milwaukee, which Rylance attended until his graduation in 1978, when he returned to England.
-Rylance has a sister named Susannah, an opera singer and author, and a deceased brother, Jonathan, who was a sommelier at Chez Panisse.
+Rylance's family moved to the US in 1969, where his parents taught English at the University School of Milwaukee.
+Rylance attended the school until his graduation in 1978, when he returned to England.
+He has a sister named Susannah, an opera singer and author, and a deceased brother, Jonathan, who was a sommelier at Chez Panisse.

 When in Milwaukee, acting mentor Dale Gutzman cast Rylance in a variety of roles before he relocated to London to train at the Royal Academy of Dramatic Art (RADA) from 1978 to 1980.
-Due to his time in Wisconsin Rylance had developed an American accent, claiming, "when I arrived in London at RADA, I was treated as the American".
+Due to his time in Wisconsin, Rylance had developed an American accent, claiming, "when I arrived in London at RADA, I was treated as the American".
 He took the stage name of Mark Rylance because his given name, Mark Waters, was already taken by someone else registered with Equity.